If you want to know how and why Dynamine is the next best pre-workout stimulant, you want to read this article.

-Primeval Labs has includes a massive 325mg dose of Dynamine 40% in every full serving of Mega Pre Black.
+Primeval Labs has includes an impressive 260mg of Dynamine 40% (yielding 104mg active Dynamine®) in every full serving of Mega Pre Black.

 Mega Pre Black was formulated to be the consummate energy and performance pre workout that significantly boosts energy, with performance to match.

 - Clarke RJ, Macrae R. Coffee: Physiology.
 Springer Netherlands; 1988. https://books.google.com/books?id=oI6LtxfEKkwC.